oseiagm/oseiagm/README.md

 - 👋🏽 Hi!
-My name is Samuel.
+My name is Sam.
-- 🌱 I like learning new stuff and taking on new challenges.
+- 🌱 I like learning new stuff and taking on challenges.